-Program Description

-disk/mafs Start mafs on a disk

-disk/free List the free blocks

-disk/used List the used blocks

-disk/block Show the contents of a block
+Program Description disk/mafs Start mafs on a disk. disk/free List the free blocks.
+It reads the contents of /adm/frees. disk/used List the used blocks by traversing all directory entries. disk/block Show the contents of a block. disk/unused Given a list of used blocks, lists the unused blocks. disk/updatefrees update the contents of /adm/frees.